SU-E-alt/ai-ethics-cards/README.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License © 2025 Sue Jowsey.
+This project is licensed under the Creative Commons Attribution 4.0 International License © 2025 Susan E. Jowsey.